Ez3D-Rocketry/5-Ez-Variations/README.md

 I have something for that too!
 "Fully Integrated Fin Can" that fits a BT70 and BT80 are in development.

 Very preliminary design.
-Has not been flow.
-Tape at the top is for a better ejection gas seal.
-Theoretically.
+Has flown a few times.
+Watch this space for updates......

 ![IMG_8650](https://github.com/user-attachments/assets/00b47c1e-2d10-4a09-a7e4-66c7f07bbf1a)